Castaic Power Plant: Pumped-storage operation

-The pumping forebay, which is separated from the main reservoir by a dam located downstream from the Castaic Power Plant, functions in connection with the pumped storage operations of the plant.
-This assures the availability of at least 10,000 acre.ft of water which can be pumped back to Pyramid Lake by the use of off peak energy when economical to do so.
+The pumping forebay, which is separated from the main reservoir by a dam located downstream from the Castaic Power Plant, functions in connection with the pumped-storage operations of the plant.
+This assures the availability of at least 10,000 acre.ft of water that can be pumped back to Pyramid Lake by the use of off-peak energy when economical to do so.
 The pumping function at Castaic hydroelectric plant provides additional water for power generation beyond the supply of water available from the flow of the State Aqueduct.
 The City of Los Angeles has need for capacity to meet its peak requirements ranging from 3 to 6 hours per day in the winter to 6 to 10 hours per day in summer, depending upon climatic conditions.
-The water which normally flows through the West Branch of the State Aqueduct during off peak periods, is stored in the higher level Pyramid Lake.
-This water can be channeled through the turbine generators in a very short time to immediately meet short time peak demands on the DWP's electric system.
-If the need exists for power for longer than normal peak demand periods, extra water can be pumped back to Pyramid Lake from Elderberry Lake to extend the peaking period.
+The water which normally flows through the West Branch of the State Aqueduct during off peak periods, is stored in the higher-level Pyramid Lake.
+This water can be channeled through the turbine-generators in a very short time to immediately meet short-time peak demands on the DWP's electric system.
+If the need exists for power for longer-than-normal peak demand periods, extra water can be pumped back to Pyramid Lake from Elderberry Lake to extend the peaking period.

+In popular culture

+The exterior scenes of the fictional Ventana Nuclear Power Plant in the film The China Syndrome were filmed at the Castaic Power Plant.